kyle-maxwell/Auto-Anomaly/README.md

 ## How we built it

-After extensive data cleaning,  we developed and trained an autoencoder neural network architecture to embed the data samples.
-From there, we can algorithmically detect anomalies that rule-sets are likely to miss.
+After extensive data cleaning, we trained an autoencoder neural network to develop embeddings for the data samples.
+From there, we used the Local Outlier Factor algorithm to detect outliers among the embedded samples within the latent space.
+The samples that corrspond to those embeddings can then be examined as potential anomalies that rule-sets are likely to miss.

-On the front end, we provide the service to the end-user through an easy-to-use web application.
+We provide the service to the end-user through an easy-to-use web application.
+Built with React/Node.js/Flask, the user can easily explore the potential anomalies.

 ## Challenges we ran into

 At the start of the hackathon, our team composed of four group members.
 However, as time went on, the team size fell to two.
-With the same goal in mind, we worked with cutting-edge machine learning algorithms that neither of us have ever written.
-Asides from that, we were working with quite dirty data and utilizing web frameworks that we have minimal experience in.
+With the same goal in mind, we worked with machine learning algorithms that neither of us had much experience with.
+Additionally, we were working with quite dirty data and utilizing web frameworks that we have minimal experience in.

 ## Accomplishments that we're proud of

-We are extremely happy about the algorithms we wrote to clean and analyze the data!
-We fought through the struggles of losing teammates and learning new packages/frameworks and were still able to get very close to our end goal.
+We are extremely happy about the systems we developed to clean and analyze the data!
+We fought through the struggles of losing teammates and learning new packages/frameworks and were still able to reach most of our goals!

 ## Running the web app locally